xxxvincxxx/r-vs-python-pitchfork/README.md

 ## Project

 I like R.
-I live in Berlin and most of the data science job offering require primary knowledge of python.
+But most of companies work and require knowledge of python.
 Why?
 Everybody believes python is faster and more programmer-friendly.
+This might be true for pure python programming, but I believe in the contrary

 But the job of a data scientist encompasses 3 big areas: